Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Absolute Hodge cohomology and Beilinson's regulator

-The set of $\C$-valued points $X(\C)$ has a natural structure as a complex manifold.
+The set of $\C$-valued points $X(\C)$ has a natural structure of a complex manifold.
 By abuse of notation we will denote it simply by $X$.
 It will always be clear from the context whether we consider $X$ as an abstract variety or as a complex manifold.
-Burgos introduces in \cite{BurgosLogarithmic} a differential graded algebra $A_{\overline X}(X,\log D)$ of complex valued smooth differential forms on $X$ with logarithmic singularities along $D$.
-It has a real subcomplex
+Burgos introduces in \cite{BurgosLogarithmic} a differential graded algebra $A_{\overline X}(X,\log D)$ of complex valued smooth differential forms on $X$ with logarithmic singularities along $D$. {It} is part of a mixed $\R$-Hodge complex in the sense of \cite[8.1.5]{HodgeIII} (see \eqref{jul1010} below).
+We first describe its real subcomplex with its weight filtration